flakey-bit/flakey-bit.github.io/_posts/2022-12-05-the-dangers-of-scrutinising-code-coverage.md

   - Uncategorized
 ---

-The dangers of scrutinising code-coverage

 ## Introduction

 Recently, a proposal was put forward at my organisation that
 * All teams **must** report on code (line/branch) coverage in SPAs (web applications) we build
 * Teams (ideally) **should** set a coverage threshold level and fail builds when it drops below the threshold.

 Here are my thoughts on why this (surprisingly common) idea is a misguided one.

+**TL;DR**: Successful teams focus on high value tests 🏆.
+Asking teams to report on code-coverage is likely to result in low (even negative!) value tests being written 📉.

 ## Common misconception:
-"The more automated tests in the codebase, the better".
+> "The more automated tests in the codebase, the better".

-Actually, every test has a (not insignificant) maintenance cost associated with it.
-If a test isn't providing value (whether that value is
+Actually, every test has a (not insignificant) maintenance cost associated with it. **If a test isn't providing value it should be removed**.

+Generally speaking, there are three ways a test can provide value
-* enabling safe refactoring
+1. It enables safe refactoring
-* preventing regressions or
-* documenting correct usage

-) it should be removed.
+2. It prevents regressions
+3. It documents correct/example usage

 ## Can tests be harmful?
-While it won't set your dog on fire, a test with negligible or zero value is harmful in the sense that you still pay the maintenance (and initial build) cost associated with that test.
+While it won't set your dog on fire, a test with negligible or zero value is harmful in the sense that you still pay the maintenance (and initial development) cost associated with that test.
 Such a test has a **net negative value**.
 Net negative tests slow your team down.

 Tests that check implementation details are _particularly_ susceptible to this - every time the implementation changes, a corresponding (mirroring!) change must be made to the tests.